Vandenberg Space Launch Complex 6

 Vandenberg Space Launch Complex 6 (SLC-6, pronounced "Slick Six") is a launch pad and associated support infrastructure at Vandenberg Space Force Base in California.
-Construction at the site began in 1966, but the first launch didn't occur until 1995 due to program cancellations and subsequent repurposing efforts.
+Construction at the site began in 1966, but the first launch did not occur until 1995 due to program cancellations and subsequent repurposing efforts.

 The site was originally envisioned to support Titan IIIM rockets and the Manned Orbiting Laboratory.
 However, these projects were terminated before SLC-6's completion.
 Between 1979 and 1986 the facilities received extensive modifications to accommodate the Space Shuttle.
-However, budgetary constraints, safety considerations, and political factors ultimately led to the cancellation of Shuttle operations from the West Coast.
+However, budgetary constraints, safety considerations, and political factors ultimately led to the cancellation of Shuttle operations from the West Coast before they started.

 SLC-6 facilitated four launches of Athena rockets between 1995 and 1999 with minimal modifications.
 Subsequently, it underwent modifications to support the Delta IV and Delta IV Heavy, which conducted ten successful missions between 2006 and 2022.
-In 2023, SpaceX secured a lease agreement for SLC-6, with plans to modify the facility and add two landing pads for Falcon 9 and Falcon Heavy launches commencing in 2025.
+In 2023, SpaceX secured a lease agreement for SLC-6, with plans to modify the facility and add two landing pads for Falcon 9 and Falcon Heavy launches commencing in 2027.

 Vandenberg's southward launch trajectory is advantageous for deploying satellites into high-inclination polar and Sun-synchronous orbits, needed for weather forecasting, Earth observation, and reconnaissance missions as they enable comprehensive and regular global coverage.
 Launching into such orbits from the East Coast of the United States presents significant challenges due to geographical constraints.